Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/chat-faq.md

 Once you lose interest, you can leave or mute a chat in Slingshot.

 **Leaving** a chat is an option for group chats only.
 Each member can leave a group chat when they decide they no longer need to participate in the conversation.
 The members, who left, cannot receive new messages anymore, but they still have access to the chat history.
-To leave a group chat, click/tap it to **open** ⇒ **Members icon on top** ⇒ **leave icon** next to your name.
+To leave a group chat, click/tap on it to **open** ⇒ **Members icon on top** ⇒ **leave icon** next to your name.

 Normally, the chat icon on top shows the total number of unread chat messages.
 When you **mute** a private or group chat, its new messages are no longer added to that count.
 This is the option for you if you do not want to follow the conversation anymore, but you still want to have access to it.
 To mute a chat, click on its **overflow menu** ⇒ **Mute Notifications**.